SAP/ai-sdk-java/sample-code/spring-app/README.md

 Next, you'll need to set up credentials for the AI Core service:

-* Follow [there instructions](../../README.md#set-credentials-as-dedicated-environment-variable) to configure the credentials via environment variables.
+* Follow [these instructions](../../README.md#option-1-set-credentials-as-environment-variable) to configure the credentials via environment variables.

 Finally, you can start the sample app: